/>

 More Details

-The Xplora X5 Play watch uses a GPS, active Wi-Fi, and GSM triangulation to provide real-time location tracking.
-The watch also offers geofencing, so you can set up safety zones around key locations like home and school.
+The Xplora XGO3 watch uses GPS, active Wi-Fi, and GSM triangulation to provide real-time location tracking.
+It also offers geofencing, so you can set up safety zones around key locations like home and school.
 If your child wanders out of these pre-marked areas, you will be notified.

-The watch itself doesn't have any games, but there are games involved via the GoPlay app.
+The watch doesn't have any games, but games are available via the GoPlay app.
 For every 1,000 steps that your child takes, they will earn one Xcoin, which can be saved up and redeemed for real prizes in the GoPlay store.
 (For this experience, you'll need to use a smartphone or a tablet.)
+Verified customers say it's an intelligent way to gamify health and fitness for little ones.

 What is the best GPS tracker for kids?